GEG-ETHZ/pyflowdiagnostics/README.md

 **Prerequisites**

-Before running pyFD, ensure that you have completed a reservoir simulation and that the output includes all necessary data for flow diagnostics.
+Before running, ensure that you have completed a reservoir simulation and that the output includes all necessary data for flow diagnostics.
 This should include pore volume, fluxes, cell connections, and well information, stored in the binary output files.

 * For SLB simulators (or OPM): ensure that you generate `.INIT` and `.EGRID` files.
 Additionally, specify `FLORES` under `RPTPST` keyword to output fluxes in reservoir conditions.
 Alternatively, the tool also works if both fluxes in surface conditions and formation volume factors are available.
 * For CMG simulators: Use `FLUXCON` along with `OUTSRF` keyword to output fluxes in reservoir condition.